rauchg/jsconf-todo-demo/README.md

 - Indicate what pieces of content are realtime in the template language and to what events they're bound.

+## How to run

+1. Install MongoDB
+2. Clone the repository (recursively!)

+	git clone git://github.com/guille/jsconf-todo-demo.git --recursive

+3. Run it

+	cd jsconf-todo-demo
+	sudo node run.js

+And point your browser to `http://localhost`

 ## Credits

 Guillermo Rauch &lt;guillermo@learnboost.com&gt; ([guille](http://github.com/guille))